 An interesting feature of the Sibiu example is the cross-panel above the niche, with multicoloured arabesques on a brick-red ground.
 This motifs have been wrongly interpreted as confronting animals, but a closer examination reveals that they complete the spandrels’ pattern, displaying ivory arabesques on a dark ground.
 The well drawn star-and-cartouche border, flanked by reciprocal trefoil minor borders and ‘chain link’ stripes is typical for early examples.
 From the technical point of view this example stands out for the very high knotting density; there are no lazy lines are visible on the back but there are weft colour changes.
 The rug bears the donor name MICH Stamp, without any date.
 Research carried in the Parish archives could not trace the donor.

-Three Single-niche rugs have a cross-panel with the same religious script, which translates:
+Three Single-niche rugs have a cross-panel with the same religious script.
+According to the Italian Ottomanist Luca Pizzocheri this translates: Hasten to the prayer before the death (comes).

-The angular design and the profile of the niche of the TIEM example point to a later date.
-The fact that it survived in a mosque confirms that prayer rugs with religious script were produced for the local market.
+The angular design and the profile of the niche of the TIEM Single-Niche shown here, points to a later date, probably mid 17th century.
+Note the twisted ‘claws’ in the cartouches, which is a tendency towards simetrization of the motifs, which is one of the developments imposed by the need of weaving faster.
+The fact that it survived in a mosque confirms that prayer rugs with religious script were still produced for the local market.

 Two other examples of this type are known so far:

-MIA Doha, CA.96.2012 which belonged to the Saxon collector from Braşov Emil Schmutzler, who published it as Plate 42 in his album of 1933.
+MIA Doha, CA.96.2012 belonged to the Saxon collector from Braşov Emil Schmutzler.
+He published it as Plate 42 in the album Altorientalische Teppiche in Siebenbürgen of 1933.
+Today this rug is in the collection of the Museum of Islamic Art in Doha, thanks to Michael Franses who acquired it in Sweden.

 The Double-niche Layout

-The reason why the Double-niche layout came into being is probably related to a historical fact, the edict sent to Kütahya in 1610, under the rule of Sultan Ahmed I, which stated:
+The reason why this layout came into being is probably related to a historical fact: the Edict sent in 1610, under the rule of Sultan Ahmed I, to all kadıs in Kütahya sanjak.

-We heard that, weavers are producing carpets and seccades in your kazas (townships) depicting mihrab, kabe (Kaaba) and hat (calligraphy) on carpets and seccades and selling them to non-Muslims.
+We heard that, weavers who produce carpets and seccades in your “kaza”s (townships), depicting mihrab, Kaba and hat (calligraphy) on carpets & seccades and selling them to non-Muslims.

 (Ahmet Refik, Istanbul Hayati (1000 – 1100), Istanbul, doc.
 83, pp.43-44 Transl. by Levent Boz, Ankara)

-So, producing rugs for export in this format was a way of ostensibly obeying the Edict.
+So, producing rugs for export in the double-niche format was a way of ostensibly obeying the Edict.

 The close relationship between Single- and Double-niche rugs implies that they should be displayed and published the same way, with the start of the rug on the top.